There are lots of courses to help you learn statistics. Where to start?

 David uses a lot of animated videos and loads of examples to explain the concepts.
 He even includes quizzes and practice questions with worked solutions.

-The Simplest & Easiest Course on Hypothesis Testing is a well taught course and is particularly well-suited to beginners.
+The Simplest & Easiest Course on Hypothesis Testing is a well taught course, is particularly well-suited to beginners, and will really help you learn statistics.

 Kirill Eremenko is a bit of a superstar on Udemy, boasting 30 courses and being one of their top selling instructors.
 Most of his courses are data science related and they are highly rated by his students - and he has almost a quarter of a million of them!